DeepNeuron-AI/dynamic/list.md

 # TO DO ITEMS
 - [x] remove actual html data in the current html templates by commenting them out and displaying hello worrldd
+- [ ] set up a python flask database to store the web page comments in there
+- [ ] have these instance form views remember the comments that were left on that page.
+Allow it to have these comments reloaded each time that the instance is opened up.
+I assume this will require a more complex database backend connection that displays these comments each time that specific instance is opened.
 - [ ] Look into embedding google forms vs adding textboxes.
 -  [ ] add those google forms that allow you to write reports into a specific instance.
 - [ ] add authentication so that people have to login